jhweintraub/the-crypto-conundrum/docs/source/ethereum_explained/layer2.rst

 Interoperability
 *****************

 The second issue with Layer-2 is also a sub-set of the user-experience.
 There is no Interoperability between networks.
 As of right now, there is not a way to move funds between layer-2 networks directly.
 If you wanted to move Dai from Optimism to Polygon, you cannot do it directly.
 Your only option is to move it back to the main-net, and then from the main-net to Polygon.
 This system can be slow, costly, and all-around a terrible user-experience.
 There are lots of dApps that are only available on one-chain.
 This means moving assets around from chain-to-chain depending on what application you want to use, and forcing developers to choose where to deploy.
 There is also not yet any understanding of how this will work with multi-chain systems like Polkadot [insert link] or other cross-chain transactions.
+If you want to do something involving multiple applications and protocols, they must all be available on the same layer-2 network.
+For example, taking out a flash loan to use for Uniswap arbitrage requires that both Uniswap and the flash-loan protocol be on the same rollup system.
+As time passes it is likely that more bridges will be built to connect rollups, however this timeframe and the exact nature of which is uncertain.

+It is also entirely possible that as Ethereum's layer-2 scales, the need and popularity of side chains will diminish greatly.
+The lower fees and speed is what drives demand on many side chains right now.
+Similarly, users and developers may begin to naturally congregate around one-or-two rollups, instead of a fractured system that will naturally resolve this Interoperability problem.

 Closing Thoughts
 ------------------